 Likewise, the IMEF have no female miniatures but the Raiders have several women fighters.
 Another quick re-arrangement saw all the women grouped in the reinforcement squad where differences in shape are covered by the power suits as I'd originally intended.

 Corsairs.
 I thought the one on the right was carrying a bigger gun.
 But what I thought was the barrel extension is just his foot.

-Below are examples of the double-sided combatant cards with placeholder artwork.
+Below are examples of the double-sided combatant cards.

 Rebelstar cost £1.99.
 I played this game with Mike Broadbent in two-player mode for countless hours.
 A game would usually take about four hours to complete and, when the first one was over at about midnight, we'd often go again despite having to go to work the next day.